ijayhub/ijayhub/README.md

 </div>

-In this hands on project, I learned how to:
+In this hands-on project, I learned how to:

 - Apply IAM roles and policies to control access
 - Secure EC2 instances using Security Groups